Resurrection Lutheran Church COVID-19 Mitigation Plan

 - When required for individuals who are not fully vaccinated, these social distancing procedures apply.

-- Six-foot distancing must be maintained between non-household (bubble) members.
+- Gatherings will allow for six-foot distancing between non-household (bubble) members.

 Fully Vaccinated Individuals